Courage Kenny Rehabilitation Institute

 Maps and service information

-In this article in Minnesota Medicine, Sister Kenny Rehabilitation Institute's Karl J. Sandin, MD, MPH discusses recent advances in neuroscience that have led to newer, more scientific approaches to rehabilitation for patients who have had a stroke or sustained a brain or spinal cord injury.
+In this article in Minnesota Medicine, Courage Kenny Rehabilitation Institute's Karl J. Sandin, MD, MPH discusses recent advances in neuroscience that have led to newer, more scientific approaches to rehabilitation for patients who have had a stroke or sustained a brain or spinal cord injury.